-For me, this was a one-off experience, but there are many people who regularly have to sleep in difficult, sometimes extreme circumstances.
+For me, this was a one-off experience.
+But there are many people who regularly have to sleep in difficult, sometimes extreme circumstances.

 The outdoor sleep experts

-Soldiers can ‘bank’ sleep before active duty
+Soldiers can bank sleep before active duty

-The Army recognizes the importance of sleep, along with good nutrition and exercise, in keeping service men and women healthy, in good physical shape and ultimately safe.
+The Army recognizes the importance of sleep, along with good nutrition and exercise, in keeping their people healthy, in good physical shape and safe.

 Does sleep banking work?

 A 2009 experiment described how a group of participants slept for 10 hours a night for a week.
 They then experienced a week of reduced sleep.

 Furthermore, they recovered from their week of sleep deprivation quicker than the participants who hadn’t banked any sleep.

 Keeping a sense of perspective

-Much of what they deal with at night is psychological – how they recognize and manage their fears about their situation.
+Much of what they deal with at night is psychological; how they recognize and manage their fears about their situation.

 If you know what you’re doing, you can reduce the danger you’re in.

-Keeping your night time fears in check
+Keeping your nighttime fears in check

-Do you sometimes find that your worries, anxieties and fears surface at night, just when you’re trying to go to sleep?
+Do you sometimes find that your worries, anxieties, and fears surface at night, just when you’re trying to go to sleep?

-It’s a common cause of insomnia for many people, and one way of managing what’s sometimes referred to as ‘night dreads’ is to use the same approach as mountaineers.
+It’s a common cause of insomnia for many people.
+And one way of managing what’s sometimes referred to as ‘night dreads’ is to use the same approach as mountaineers.

 Remind yourself that you know what you need to do the next day, and will be able to face the day much better in the morning.

-Essentially, don’t let yourself get caught up in an automatic thought train of worries – tell yourself that everything is going to be okay.
+Essentially, don’t let yourself get caught up in an automatic thought train of worries.
+Tell yourself that everything is going to be okay.

 Coming to terms with your worries

-This usually refers to the high stress combat operations they are engaged in, but it can also apply to sleeping in very difficult places.
+This usually refers to the high-stress combat operations they are engaged in, but it can also apply to sleeping in difficult times.

 By not trying to engage with the worries or anxious thoughts and just waiting for them to pass, you’ll be better able to cope with these negative nocturnal feelings.

 Sleeping at sea

-Long-distance sailors describe waking up to find themselves in the path of incoming super tankers, oil rigs or other hazards.
-Some talk about making dangerous mistakes because they’re so sleep deprived from trying to stay up.
+Long-distance sailors describe waking up to find themselves in the path of incoming supertankers, oil rigs or other hazards.
+Some talk about making dangerous mistakes because they’re so sleep deprived.